benjimon24/react-native-auth/README.md

 # react-native-auth

-A simple exercise utilizing firebase to handle authentication in React-Native
+An introductory exercise into utilizing firebase to handle authentication in React-Native, as part of Stephen Grider's "The Complete React Native and Redux Course".

 ## Technologies
 1. React Native